Audio-Visual Target Speaker Enhancement on Multi-Talker Environment using Event-Driven Cameras: Conclusions and future work

-First we need to generate frames every $10$~ms to align the visual and audio features.
-Over each frame we compute the optical flow with the method explained in~\ref{ssec:opticalflow}.
-However, due to the nature of event-driven cameras, the number pixels that generate events in each frame is different and therefore, the number of video features in each frame is different.
+First, we compute the optical flow with the method explained in~\cite{OpticalFlow}.
+To align the visual and audio features, we generated frames from the optical flow stream every $10$~ms. Over each frame.
+However, due to the nature of event-driven cameras, the number pixels that generate optical flow in each frame is different and therefore, the number of video features in each frame is different.
 To avoid this problem, we generate regions of same size across the $100\times50$ pixels.

-For each location we compute the mean of the $x$ component and $y$ component of optical flow and the event-rate, the number of events on each location at each frame.
+For each region, we compute the mean of the $x$ component and $y$ component of optical flow and the event-rate, the number of events on each location at each frame.
 For example, with regions of $10\times10$ pixels we have a total of 50 regions and if we compute the event-rate and the mean of the $x$ and $y$ components, we have 150 video features.
-In Figure~\ref{fig:Optical_flow} an example of the $x$ component and $y$ component of optical flow for a specific frame can be seen.
+Fig.~\ref{fig:Optical_flow} shows an example of the $x$ component and $y$ component of the optical flow for a specific frame.